Daanivd/msp4-unicornattractor/README.md

 ## UX
--Features: Users can suggest new features.
+- Features: Users can suggest new features.
 After submitting a feature suggestion, developers will look if it the feature is feasible and how much it would cost to develop (status=awaiting pricing).
-If the feature is feasible, it will be posted
-            on the website as a feature users can contribute to (status=price set).
+If the feature is feasible, it will be posted on the website as a feature users can contribute to (status=price set).
 Once the goal price has been obtained through the developers they will start developing it (status=in development), and once it is developed, the feature is added to the app (status=feature added)
             For only front-end users, the features in status 'price is set' are visible as these are the only ones they can contribute to.
--Ticket/Bugs: If a user has found a bug with the app, they can report it on the website.
+- Ticket/Bugs: If a user has found a bug with the app, they can report it on the website.
 User can submit a form to report the bug, edit it later or others can add to it. they can also check up the particular ticket for updates from the developers.
 - New User: Interested in Unicorns and their plight has found the UPS and their app.
 That person goes onto the website to see what they can do to help.
 Here they see they can create create a user account.
 From here they can make contributions in the form of a donation or supporting potential new features.
 They can also report bugs they have had with the app through submitting a ticket.